yashmaniya0/real-time-resource-monitor/README.md

 ./build/monitor
 ```

-For displaying real-time resource monitor :
+For displaying real-time resource monitor (will only work for Windows):
 ```
 python3 ./src/resource_usage_graph.py
 ```